 We are very pleased to provide you with this year's Annual Quality Water Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water and vigilantly safeguard our water supplies.
-We are proud to report that our system is not in violation of a maximum contaminant level or any other water quality standard.
+We are proud to report that our system is not in violation of a maximum contaminant level however a Lead sampled did exceed the 90th% action level.